-Section 1209(b) provides the offense definition for hazing, corresponding with 14 Del.
+Section 1029(b) provides the offense definition for hazing, corresponding with 14 Del.
 C. §§ 9302 and 9303.
-Section 1209(b) makes some changes to §§ 9302-03.
-First, it eliminates any part of the offense definition having to do with physical injury, because that is already covered by the assault and reckless injuring offense in Sections 1202-03, or property damage, because that is already covered by the criminal damage offense in Section 2304.
+Section 1029(b) makes some changes to §§ 9302-03.
+First, it does not address any part of the offense definition having to do with physical injury, because that is already covered by the assault and reckless injuring offense in Sections 1022-03, or property damage, because that is already covered by the criminal damage offense in Section 1144.
+Note however, that because definition of the term "hazing" in § 9302 also serves a regulatory purpose in Title 14, it should be retained in that title.
 Second, the offense definition has been adjusted to make it more consistent with reckless endangerment.
 Specifically, the offense definition no longer lists examples of particular activities that constitute hazing.
-Under the proposed Section 1209(b), any activity that creates a substantial risk of mental or emotional harm constitutes hazing as long as it is done with the intent to initiate, admit, or renew membership of a person into an organization is met.
+Under the proposed Section 1029(b), any activity that creates a substantial risk of mental or emotional harm constitutes hazing as long as it is done with the intent to initiate, admit, or renew membership of a person into an organization is met.
 This subjective intent requirement in Subsection (b)(2) is fairly narrow to balance out the broad offense definition.
 Note also that Subsection (b)(2) expands the types of organizations that can be involved in hazing to all organizations, rather than only organizations that are officially sanctioned or recognized by an institution of higher education, as § 9302 provides.
 The potential harm of pressuring an individual into an organization is equally blameworthy no matter what the organization is.

-Section 1209(c) preserves the grades for the offenses in §§ 1136, 3913, and 9302.
+Section 1029(c) preserves the grades for the offenses in 14 Del.
+C. § 9302, 16 Del.
+C. § 1136, and 31 Del.
+C. § 3913.

 Note that the term "severe mental or emotional harm" is not defined.
-None of the provisions upon which Section 1209 is based provides guidance for a definition, which is probably because the concept is too situation-specific to be defined with satisfaction.
+None of the provisions upon which Section 1029 is based provides guidance for a definition, which is probably because the concept is too situation-specific to be defined with satisfaction.
 Yet, one factor that might suggest severity is whether the harm is the length of time that the harm persists.